 The Reach Ride is an occasion to take in the stunning views of the open countryside and enjoy the fun of the fair with family, friends or colleagues.
 Why not come as a group with a theme, a colour, a sound or the logo of your business?

 The pace is leisurely, but aims to reach the village of Reach for the opening of the fair at noon.
-It is open to everyone, and this includes accompanied child cyclists who are strong enough to ride for around 15 miles each way from Cambridge (or 13 miles each way from Ely).
-Children under 10 may find the full distance challenging, but you can do a shorter ride by joining in at Newmarket Road Park & Ride site for instance.
-The route follows National Cycle Network routes NCN 51 to Bottisham then NCN 11 via Lode.
+It is open to everyone, and this includes accompanied child cyclists who are able to ride for around 15 miles each way from Cambridge (or 13 miles each way from Ely).
+Children under 10 and some adults may find the full distance challenging, but you can do a shorter ride by joining at a later point along the route.

 You are responsible for your own safe and legal cycling and that of any minors you are accompanying on the ride.
 Please ensure you follow the Highway Code and that your bike is in suitable condition for the ride.
 You can join and leave the ride at any time.

-Camcycle marshals will be on hand to guide the route and a team of mechanics from Outspoken Cycles can help with simple bike problems (There may be charges for parts).
-This ride is just for fun, there is no charge and no sponsorship.
+Camcycle marshals will be on hand to guide the route and a team of mechanics from Outspoken Cycles can help with simple bike problems (there may be charges for parts).
+This ride is just for fun and free to participate in.